irobarte/irobarte.github.io/_posts/2018-11-20-DT-in-an-hour.md

 ---
 layout: post
 title: Design Thinking in an Hour?
-Or, Design Thinking: A Cautionary Tale
+Or, Design Thinking, A Cautionary Tale
 subtitle: Presented at CLAPS 2018
 share-img:
   - "../img/big-imgs/caution.png"